 The average distance from the sun in is 1 AU.
 Since the orbit is elliptical, Earth is at this distance on the 4th April and 5th of October.

 These are the closest and farthest points of the moon from the Earth in its elliptical orbit around the Earth.

 The angle at which the sun’s rays fall affects insolation as well.
 The altitude of the sun refers to the angle at which the sun’s rays form when they touch the earth’s surface.
 The altitude of the sun keeps changing throughout the day.
 On sunrise and sunset, the altitude is the lowest i.e. the rays make the lowest angle with the surface and transfer the least amount of heat.
 During mid-day, the sun is at the highest altitude and transfers the maximum heat.
 Similarly, at different latitudes, the rays of the sun fall at different angles.
 At higher latitudes, the sun’s rays are slanting, while at lower latitudes they are much more vertical.

 As shown in the figure the increase in the area that the rays have to cover changes the solar constant of the region.
 Also when the sun’s rays are slanting the reflectance increases resulting in a further reduced absorption rate.

 What is albedo?

-Albedo refers to the fraction of that light that a surface reflects back.
-It is the ratio of light reflected, to the amount of light that hits a surface.
+Albedo refers to the fraction of light that a surface reflects back.
+It is the ratio of light reflected, to the amount of light that hits at a surface.

 Albedo is typically expressed as a percentage, with values ranging from 0 to 100%.
 A surface with an albedo of 0% would absorb all the light that hits it, while a surface with an albedo of 100% would reflect all the light that hits it.